pythonprobr/pythonpro-website/README.md

 # pythonpro
 Source code of website www.python.pro.br

-It will be migrated from App Engine using Tekton to Django on Heroku
+Ith will be migrated from App Engine using Tekton to Django on Heroku